UHDbits/M73-Tiny-OpenCore/Resources/Documentation/OCLP.md

 **After following the steps above to make sure that the macOS version you want to update to is supported, and after updating, follow these steps to regain graphics acceleration.**

 1. You will likely see a prompt from OpenCore Legacy Patcher asking you to apply root patches again.
 Before continuing, it will ask you to make sure that you are using the latest version of OCLP.
-Check [this link](https://github.com/dortania/OpenCore-Legacy-Patcher/releases/tag/amfipass-beta-test) to make sure you have the latest version.
+Check [this link](https://github.com/dortania/OpenCore-Legacy-Patcher/releases/tag/amfipass-beta-test) to ensure you have the latest version.
 If you are using an outdated version, download the latest version, and open the app once it is finished downloading.
-If you have the latest version, you can press "Ok" on the prompt asking you to apply root patches.
+If you have the latest version, press "Ok" on the prompt asking you to apply root patches.
 2. After opening OpenCore Legacy Patcher, press the "Post Install Root Patch" option.
 You should see that "Graphics: Intel Haswell" is the only available patch.
 Press the "Start Root Patching" button.
 You will have to enter your password to continue the process.
 You may also see a prompt asking you to open "System Settings", but this can be safely ignored.
 After patching is done, you will be able to restart.
 Congratulations, you now have graphics acceleration again!